 When I first heard of close reading and its benefits, I thought it could be a strategy that could be beneficial in helping my students tackle a higher-level text.
 Many of my students were below grade level each year and struggled when it came time for assessments that were on grade level or above.
 I wanted them to have strategies to help them better understand the text.
 If you want to find out more about close reading and getting started with it in your classroom, check out this post by clicking here.

 Once we started using the strategies in the classroom, I was amazed to see some students using it voluntarily on reading assessments and activities.
 The main issue other students had was the idea of reading a passage more than once.
 To them, that was just more work and not worth it.
 After much practice and proving to them that they could do it, they started to slowly come around.
 The things that really got them onboard were these differentiated close reading passages with mystery grid pictures.
-Find out more about them by clicking here.
+Find out more about them by clicking here or check them out in my shop by clicking here.

 Close reads quickly became something the students didn’t mind doing and they actually got excited when they saw these.
 I think the key is the HIGH-INTEREST topics plus the accountability of the mystery pictures.
 There are several ways that they can be incorporated into your classroom so that your students are practicing important reading skills and strategies while learning about interesting topics.
 Read below to find out some options for using close reads in your classroom.